dhthwy/r/README.md

 "
+HUGE difference between what you are compelled to do and what you want to do.

+You did what you _WANTED_ to do.
+Fucking me up.
+AND DID IT OVER AND OVER AGAIN.

+If you went out your way for me.
+I would NEVER do those things to you.
+But you're a fucking asshole.

+Fuck you.
+Fuck them.
+Fuck you again.

+---

 '25 was the real telling.
 Showed your true self and your true intent there before and during summer.
 Fuck your life.

 No. Because you don't talk to me properly.